eoscodes/bankroll-dapp/README.md

 # bankroll-dapp

-The documentation will be released as soon as the Dapp is deployed.
+The documentation will soon be released.
+Stay tuned.

 Follow us on twitter and we will keep you up-to-date https://twitter.com/pinknetworkx